Quaid-e-Azam Solar Park: History

-Government of Punjab decided to initially establish a 100MWp pilot project (Phase-1) before proceeding with the 1000MWp complete capacity at QA Solar Park, Bahawalpur.
+Government of Punjab decided to initially establish a 100 MW pilot project (Phase-1) before proceeding with the 1,000 MW complete capacity at QA Solar Park, Bahawalpur.
 Tender was floated at the end of December 2013.
 After competitive bidding with six bidders, the contract of Phase-1 construction, 100MWp project, was awarded to the lowest qualified bidder TBEA Xinjiang SunOasis Co.
-Ltd. of China at an EPC contract price of $131.15 million and a 25 year maintenance contract of around $73 million, a total of $215 million.
+Ltd. of China at an EPC contract price of $131.15 million and a 25-year maintenance contract of around $73 million, a total of $215 million.
 The Letter of Acceptance was issued on April 4, 2014, but the actual EPC and O&M contract was signed on June 2, 2014.
-A ground breaking ceremony of the site was conducted in May 2014 by Prime Minister Mian Muhammad Nawaz Sharif even before the contract was signed.

-The 100MWpproject was completed within the scheduled nine months as per the contract and was commissioned at the end of March 2015. and was inaugurated on 5 May 2015 by Prime Minister Mian Muhammad Nawaz Sharif in a well publicized ceremony at Bahawalpur.
+The 100 MW project was completed within the scheduled nine months as per the contract and was commissioned at the end of March 2015 and was inaugurated on 5 May 2015 by Prime Minister Mian Muhammad Nawaz Sharif in a well-publicized ceremony at Bahawalpur.
 Not only was the construction and commissioning of the project completed within the contractual period, there were no cost over-runs either.
 The total cost remained within the contract price of $131.15 with no extensions in cost or time.